 The breakdown of a relationship is never easy, there are often many steps involved when there is a breakdown of a relationship including property issues, children and divorce.
 In Australia, a divorce may be obtained in either the Family Court of Australia (if you reside in Western Australia) or in the Federal Circuit Court of Australia.

 The Family Law Act 1975 established the principle of ‘no-fault divorce’ meaning that the Court does not consider why the marriage ended, nor is a reason required to be given.
-The only ground for divorce is that the marriage has irretrievably broken down with no likelihood of reconciliation.
+The only ground for divorce in Australia is that the marriage has irretrievably broken down with no likelihood of reconciliation.
 This is proven by the requirement that the parties must have been separated for at least 12 months before filing a divorce application

 Divorces are a formal end to a marriage.
 When parties first separate, there is nothing that needs to be done formally for the purposes of a divorce.
-To apply for divorce in Australia, the parties need to have effected a final separation 12 months preceding the filing of the divorce application, there must be no chance of reconciliation and certain legal criteria needs to be met, these being:
+To apply for c, the parties need to have effected a final separation 12 months preceding the filing of the divorce application, there must be no chance of reconciliation and certain legal criteria needs to be met, these being:

 - That either the person applying for the divorce or their spouse must regard Australia as their home and intend to live in Australia; or